 Impact Trade receivables and amounts owed by related parties and bank balances are debt instruments currently classified as loans and receivables and are measured at the cost consumed under Egyptian Accounting Standard No. 26.
 The company has estimated that it meets the terms of the classification at the cost consumed according to Egyptian Accounting Standard No. 47, where it is are cash flows from principle payments and interest payments only, and the company's business model is to maintain and collect debt instruments There will be no impact on the company's registration of financial obligations, as the new requirements affect the registration of financial liabilities recorded at fair value through profit or loss and the company does not have any of these obligations.
 The rules for de-recognition have been transferred from the Egyptian Accounting Standard 26 "Financial Instruments: Measurement and Recognition" and have not been changed.
 The new impairment model requires recognition of provisions for impairment based on expected credit losses instead of credit losses incurred only, as is the case in accordance with the Egyptian Accounting Standard 26.
 It applies to financial assets classified at amortized cost and debt instruments measured at fair value through other comprehensive income and contract assets Under Egyptian Accounting Standard 48, "Revenue from Contracts concluded with Clients", Debt Lease Balances, Loan Commitments, and Some Financial Guarantee Contracts and based on the evaluations implemented to date.
 The new standard also introduces extended terms of disclosure and changes in presentation, it is expected to change the nature and size of the company's disclosures regarding its financial instruments, especially in the year in which the new standard is applied.
 Mandatory application date/ Date of adoption by group Mandatory for financial years beginning on or after 1 January 2020.
-The company intends to apply the new standard using a modified approach to retroactively applying, which means that the cumulative effect of the application will be recognized in the retained earnings from 1 January 2020, and that comparative figures for year 2019 will not be modified.
-On April 12, 2020, the Financial Supervisory Authority decided to postpone the application of the amendments to the Egyptian Accounting Standards to the interim financial statements and limit them to the annual financial statements by the end of 2020.
+The company intends to apply the new standard using a modified approach to retroactively applying, which means that the cumulative effect of the application will be recognized in the retained earnings from 1 January 2020, and that comparative figures will not be modified.
+On 20 September 2020, the General Authority for Financial Supervision decided to postpone the application of amendments to the Egyptian Accounting Standards by the year 2021.